 TR2D_min: Minimum time between a R2D transmission and the corresponding D2R transmission following it.

 TD2R_min: Minimum time between a D2R transmission and the corresponding R2D transmission following it.

+TD2R_max: Maximum time between the D2R transmission and the corresponding R2D transmission following it, so that the R2D transmission timing is expected to be within [TD2R_min, TD2R_max], when a R2D transmission in response to a D2R transmission is expected for A-IoT Msg2 response to A-IoT Msg1 for the A-IoT device.
+See clause 6.3 for message descriptions.

 TR2D_R2D_min: Minimum time between two different consecutive R2D transmissions to the same A-IoT device.